Connemara & Western Way – 8 Days

 - 7 nights bed and breakfast

-- Connemara and Western Way walking Maps and waterproof route notes, route notes of the Western Way and trail checked my Christopher from Footfalls
+- Connemara and Western Way walking map guide and route notes, route notes of the Western Way and trail checked my Christopher from Footfalls

 - Details on restaurants and places of interest to visit along the way